MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 ## Lab scenario

-You need to package and deploy Windows Virtual Desktop applications in an Active Directory Domain Services (AD DS) environment.
+You need to package and deploy Azure Virtual Desktop applications in an Active Directory Domain Services (AD DS) environment.

 ## Objectives

 After completing this lab, you will be able to:

 - Prepare for and create MSIX app packages
-- Implement MSIX app attach container for Windows Virtual Desktop in AD DS environment
+- Implement MSIX app attach container for Azure Virtual Desktop in AD DS environment
-- Implement the MSIX app attach on Windows Virtual Desktop in AD DS environment
+- Implement the MSIX app attach on Azure Virtual Desktop in AD DS environment

 ## Lab files